Skip to main content

 curl http://localhost:8080

-See Configuring Networking for details.
+See the Architecture: Networking & Storage page for details.

 Not directly.
 Boxes are isolated from each other.Alternatives: